 RLT is a multi-academy trust that is committed to excellence and collaborative working.
-As at December 2020 we are eight secondary schools; sixteen primary schools; a primary school in pre-opening; and a SCITT provider (school-centred initial teacher training) within Oxfordshire and Swindon.
-This includes the 2 secondary schools that have joined RLT in the past year; The Oxford Academy and Gosford Hill School.
-More details can be found here about our schools.
+As at December 2021 we comprise eight secondary schools; 17 primary schools; and a SCITT provider (school-centred initial teacher training) within Oxfordshire and Swindon.
+This includes Windrush Church of England Primary School, which opened in September 2021.

 The Cherwell School